-Another animal activist shared earlier this week that in January 2019 she was nearly run over by a transport truck carrying live pigs at Fearman’s Pork.
+Another animal activist shared that in January 2019 she was nearly run over by a transport truck carrying live pigs at Fearman’s Pork.
 She had mere seconds to jump out of the way, and, luckily, she managed it in time.
 However, she recounts that when the police came to the scene after she called them, they showed a complete lack of interest in this attempt on her life, and instead were questioning her about whether she was on private property at the time.
 The driver was sent on his way without so much as a warning as the activist stood there with physical symptoms of shock while being ignored.

-This activist went on to file a complaint with the Office of the Independent Police Review Director, and in spite of her account, which was supported by security guards and other activists in attendance, her complaint was dismissed.
+This activist went on to file a complaint with the Office of the Independent Police Review Director, and despite her account, which was supported by security guards and other activists in attendance, her complaint was dismissed.
 Another attempt was made on her life by a transport truck about a year later, then she watched in horror as Regan was mowed down while standing in the very same spot.
 What happened to Regan Russell is far from being an isolated incident.

 “The first day I met Regan, she was bearing witness to the pigs on the slaughterhouse trucks.
 I was devastated and crying because the pigs were screaming, and she tried to comfort me.
 As this pig vigil was ending, she told me she had to hurry off because she cared for two feral cat colonies, and she had to go feed them.
 I was in awe of her.
 She spent every single day of her life for years trying to end the exploitation of all animals.
 Our movement has lost a devoted and passionate activist, and I have lost my friend.
 I will never forget this brave and compassionate woman,” says Tracey Godden, pictured here with Regan on September 8, 2019.